GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 ## Feedback {: #feedback }

+The
-The Web Platform Incubator Group and the Chrome team want to hear about your experiences with the `getInstalledRelatedApps()` API.
+<a href="https://www.w3.org/community/wicg/" rel="noopener">Web Platform Incubator Community Group (WICG)</a>
+and the Chrome team want to hear about your experiences with the `getInstalledRelatedApps()` API.

 ### Tell us about the API design